AbanoubZak/Host/README.md

 1. Click **Next** → **Download** → **Install** for selected components
 2. Complete the installation

+**Configure pgAgent (if selected):**

+If you chose to install pgAgent, you'll see a "PostgreSQL Installation Details" configuration screen.
+Fill in these values:

+1. **Host:** `localhost`
+   - *This is the PostgreSQL server address - use localhost since it's on the same machine*

+2. **User Name:** `postgres`
+   - *Use the PostgreSQL superuser account to create pgAgent database objects*
+   - *This is the same username you used during PostgreSQL installation*

+3. **Password:** `[Your PostgreSQL superuser password]`
+   - *Enter the strong password you created during PostgreSQL installation*
+   - *This is the same password you wrote down earlier*

+4. **Port:** `5432`
+   - *This should already be filled in - it's the default PostgreSQL port*
+   - *Leave this as 5432 unless you changed it during PostgreSQL installation*

+5. **Important Notes:**
+   - ✅ **Leave "Upgrade Mode" UNCHECKED** (as discussed earlier)
+   - ✅ Click **Next** to proceed with pgAgent installation
+   - ✅ pgAgent will create its required database objects and schemas

+**What pgAgent Setup Does:**

+- Creates the `pgagent` database schema for job management
+- Installs stored procedures for scheduling tasks
+- Sets up the pgAgent Windows service for background job execution
+- Configures database objects needed for automated maintenance tasks

 **Why These Components for Integral Application:**